sivaram777/Image_Classification/README.md

 In this data science and machine learning project, We restrict classification to only 6 people,

-Maria Sharapova
+   1.Maria Sharapova
-Serena Williams
+   2.Serena Williams
-Virat Kohli
+   3.Virat Kohli
-Roger Federer
+   4.Roger Federer
-Lionel Messi
+   5.Lionel Messi
-Elon Musk
+   6.Elon Musk

-Technologies used in this project,

-Python
-Numpy and OpenCV for data cleaning
-Matplotlib & Seaborn for data visualization
-Sklearn for model building
-Jupyter notebook, visual studio code and pycharm as IDE